-On the negative side, exercising early accelerates the need for funds to buy the stock, exposes you to a loss if the shares' value drops below your exercise cost, and may create a tax cost if the preference item from the exercise generates an AMT liability.
+But she points out that, on the negative side, exercising early accelerates the need for funds to buy the stock, exposes Rakesh to a loss if the shares' value drops below his exercise cost, and may create a tax cost if the exercise generates an AMT liability.
+She's going to run some numbers for Rakesh so he can make a fully informed decision to minimize both risk and negative tax consequences.